fritz-marshal/fritz/doc/developer.md

 ## Setting up your environment

-We use flake8 to verify that code complies with [PEP8](https://www.python.org/dev/peps/pep-0008/).
+We use [ruff](https://docs.astral.sh/ruff/) to lint and format code, so that it complies with [PEP8](https://www.python.org/dev/peps/pep-0008/).
 Please install the git pre-commit hook using:

 ```sh
 ./fritz developer